sbidikar/ComputerVisionApi/README.md

 <h1 align="center">Computer Vision Api</h1>

 <h2 align="center">About The Application</h2>
-This application provides api for Optical character recognition (OCR) and Image Analysis.
+This application provides api for Optical character recognition (OCR) and Image Analysis.<br />

 ### OCR Overview
 Optical character recognition (OCR) allows you to extract printed or handwritten text from images, such as photos of street signs and products, as well as from documents—invoices, bills, financial reports, articles, and more.<br />
 [Additional Resource](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview-ocr)